run-ai/docs/docs/Administrator/Researcher-Setup/use-secrets.md

 !!!
 Notes
     * Secrets are base64 encoded
     * Secrets are stored in the scope of a namespace and will not be accessible from other namespaces.
-Hence the reference to the Run:AI project name above.
-Run:AI provides the ability to propagate secrets throughout all Run:AI projects.
+Hence the reference to the Run:AI Project name above.
+Run:AI provides the ability to propagate secrets throughout all Run:AI Projects.
 See below.

 ## Attaching a secret to a Job on Submit

-When you start a job, you want to connect the secret to the new Job.
+When you start a Job, you want to connect the secret to the new Job.
 To do that, run:

 ```
 runai submit -e <ENV-VARIABLE>=SECRET:<secret-name>,<secret-key> ....